 The good news, however, is that modern neuroscience has proven that the brain is capable of growth and repair.

-Regardless of age, our brain responds well to supplementation and other pro-cognitive factors (such as exercise.)
+Regardless of age, our brain often responds well to supplementation and other pro-cognitive factors (such as exercise.)

 My personal goal in using supplements is to enhance executive function, which is the ability to remember and execute a plan as well as inhibit impulsive, ill-considered actions.
 These are key factors for every trader.